Mariners vs. Athletics Player Props Betting Odds

 Kelenic Stats

-- Kelenic has recorded at least one hit in five games in a row.
-In his last five games he is hitting .400 with a double, two home runs, three walks and four RBI.
+- Kelenic hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is batting .316 with a double, three home runs, three walks and seven RBI.

 Kelenic Recent Games